 Dr Anna Spenceley

 Anna is a tourism consultant with over 20 years’ international experience.
 She is an expert in sustainable and responsible tourism.
-She was a founding director of the Global Sustainable Tourism Council, and sits on their Destination and Accreditation working groups.
+She was a founding director of the Global Sustainable Tourism Council and sits on their Destination and International Standards working groups.
 Anna has a reputation for excellence with the ability to lead and collaborate with multi-disciplinary and multi-language teams.

 Core skills and qualifications

 Anna has a BSc in zoology and psychology from the University of Bristol (UK) (1st class), a MSc in environmental technology from Imperial College, University of London (UK) (distinction) and a PhD in school of earth and environmental sciences, from the University of Greenwich (UK).

 - Chair of the IUCN World Commission on Protected Areas (WCPA) Tourism and Protected Areas Specialist Group.